White House scales back temperature checks

 Those who come near the president will still undergo temperature checks and testing for the virus.

 Over the past three months, those seeking to access the White House complex first had to get their temperatures checked and answer a question about whether they had experienced any symptoms associated with COVID-19.
-The White House said Monday it was scaling back complex-wide temperature checks as the District of Columbia enters phase two in its reopening.
+The White House said Monday it was scaling back complex-wide temperature checks as the District of Columbia enters Phase 2 in its reopening.

 “In addition to social distancing, hand sanitizer, regular deep cleaning of all work spaces, and voluntary facial coverings, every staff member and guest in close proximity to the president and vice president is still being temperature checked, asked symptom histories, and tested for COVID-19,” said White House spokesman Judd Deere.